How to Choose Insulated Clothing

 Insulated clothing is a fundamental part of the modern winter layering system.
 We offer a huge range including everything from simple insulated vests to the warmest down jackets for polar expeditions and alpine mountaineering.

-Recently several brands have introduced hydrophobic down.
+In recent years several brands have developed and introduced hydrophobic down.
 The results are impressive; water resistant down survives considerably longer in wet conditions and dries far quicker than untreated down.
 All the down in Rab clothing is water resistant, as are TNF 'ProDown' styles.
 Topping the list is the Patagonia Encapsil Down Parka, which uses a unique plasma treatment that also increases the down’s ability to loft, creating the first 1000 fill power jacket on the market.
 We were one of the two UK launch partners for this very limited edition jacket in autumn 2013.

 This guide explains the pros and cons of down and synthetic insulation for different activities and weather conditions.
 It also explains more about why we get cold, how insulation works and how we measure the effectiveness of insulating materials.
 Of course, choosing the right jacket depends on plenty of other factors (such as the fit, features, brand and aesthetics) so a knowledge of insulating materials is just the first step in choosing the right garment for your intended activity.